-Human Resource Management 4 years
+Human Resource Management (with placement year)

 Duration: 4 years

 Award: BSc (Hons)

 Suitable for international students